-1. Considerate of other people's feelings + 2.
-Restless, overactive and not able to sit still for long 3.
-Often complaining of headaches, stomach-aches or sickness 4.
-Sharing readily with other children (treats, toys, pencils etc.) + 5.
-Has often had temper tantrums or hot tempers 6.
-Rather solitary, tending to play alone 7.
-Generally obedient, usually doing what adults requested + 8.
-Many worries, often seeming worried 9.
-Helpful if someone was hurt, upset or feeling ill + 10.
-Constantly fidgeting and squirming 11.
-Has had at least one good friend + 12.
-Has often had fights with other children or bullies them 13.
-Often unhappy, downhearted or tearful 14.
-Generally liked by other children + 15.
-Easily distracted, concentration wandered 16.
-Nervous or clingy in new situations, easily loses confidence 17.
-Kind to younger children + 18.
-Often lied or cheated [†] 19.
-Picked on or bullied by other children 20.
-Has often volunteered to help others (parents, teachers, other children) + 21.
-Able to think things out before acting ^{\dagger} + 22.
-Stole from home, school or elsewhere ^{\dagger} 23.
-Getting on better with adults than with other children 24.
+- 2. Restless, overactive and not able to sit still for long - 4.
+Sharing readily with other children (treats, toys, pencils etc.)+ - 6.
+Rather solitary, tending to play alone - 8.
+Many worries, often seeming worried - 10.
+Constantly fidgeting and squirming - 12.
+Has often had fights with other children or bullies them - 14.
+Generally liked by other children + - 16.
+Nervous or clingy in new situations, easily loses confidence - 18.
+Often lied or cheated† - 20.
+Has often volunteered to help others (parents, teachers, other children)+ - 22.
+Stole from home, school or elsewhere[†] - 24.
 Many fears, easily scared